Dartmouth basketball players vote to form first union in college sports

 "Today is a big day for our team," players Cade Haskins and Romeo Myrthil said in a statement.
 "We stuck together all season and won this election.
 It is self-evident that we, as students, can also be both campus workers and union members.
 Dartmouth seems to be stuck in the past.
 It's time for the age of amateurism to end."

+Haskins and other players began their attempts to unionize last year, but the college objected to their move, forcing federal regulators to step in and make a ruling.
+The NLRB held hearing with players and Dartmouth in early October then deliberated until last month.

 Hours after the vote, Dartmouth administrators filed a formal appeal to the unionizing effort, according to a statement issued Tuesday by the National Labor Relations Board.
-The NLRB will review Dartmouth's reason for the appeal and issue a decision later, a spokeswoman for the agency said Tuesday.
+The NLRB will review Dartmouth's reason for the appeal and issue a decision later, a spokeswoman for the agency said.

 Dartmouth, in Hanover, New Hampshire, said Tuesday it objects to the union drive, arguing that basketball players at the school aren't employees of the college.